How Investors Can Cope With Bond Market Declines

 Do Bonds Go Up When the Market Crashes?

-2. Prepare for—and Limit—Your Losses
+2. Put together for—and Restrict—Your Losses

-No or Limited Correlation
+No or Restricted Correlation